sdc-china/IDA-doc/_posts/2018-01-15-test-project-management.md

      ![][tutorial_createproject]

-  2. Fill project form according to the following table.
+  2. Fill in the project form according to the following table.

      Parameter             | Description
      ----------------------|-------------------